socketsupply/sockets.sh/src/docs/faq.md

 ### But you're also a business, so you have to have some private technologies that you charge for, to make money?

-As stated above, Socket Supply Co. builds and maintains a free and open source Runtime that helps web developers build apps for any OS, desktop and mobile, as well as a p2p library, that enables developers to create apps where users can communicate directly, without the Cloud.
+As stated above, Socket Supply Co. builds and maintains a free and open source Runtime that helps web developers build apps for any OS, desktop, and mobile, as well as a p2p library, that enables developers to create apps where users can communicate directly, without the Cloud.

 These will always be open-source and free to use by any developer, no matter what they use it for (commercial or personal).
 That will always be true.